OctopusDeploy/Calamari/README.md

 ## Usage

+> **Octopus Server 2020.3+: Using a custom version of Calamari may not work**
+>
+> Calamari is currently being filleted into [Sashimi](https://github.com/OctopusDeploy/Sashimi).
+Due to the architectural changes involved in this transformation, using a custom version of Calamari with Octopus Server version 2020.3+ may not work.
+Please get in touch with support@octopus.com if this affects you, to help us make decisions about how we can support custom implementations of deployment steps.

 To use your own Calamari package with an Octopus 3.0 server, run the following commands
 ```
 Octopus.Server.exe service --instance <instance> --stop --nologo --console